graphicsdesk/spectate/README.md

 See [this doc](https://docs.google.com/document/u/1/d/1C6WPRpabD6YXjQK3VnvjGy02fgxaARHbJTirm3Rzf8I/edit) for your access key.

 Run `cat ~/.aws/credentials`.
 If the output is the contents of the file you just made, you should now be able to run any publish command.

-## API Reference

-For a detailed reference of Spectate commands, see the [API Reference](https://github.com/graphicsdesk/spectate/wiki/API-Reference).